 My imagery begins behind the lens to capture the exuberance of the horse in motion, a dance to be viewed, with each horse having its own unique flair.
 I am fascinated by trees, and the wondrous spaces defined by them, and through my mind’s eye, I can share these places with the breath of the horse and its hoofs on the run.
 With the aid of the computer, I am able to work beyond the camera capture to reshape my work on a more personal level, to blend my fascination with these woodland areas, and release the free spirit of the running horse.
 My artistic intent is to evoke a feeling, that takes you along for the ride with this magnificent animal to combine a moment born in my imagination that is inspired by their being.

 Mary Aiu resides in Suisun Valley, CA and the Monterey Peninsula.
-She holds a BFA from the California College of the Arts, is a member of the Image Makers of Monterey, and is affiliated with the Alexander Gallery in Nevada City, CA
+She holds a BFA from the California College of the Arts, is a member of the Image Makers of Monterey, and is affiliated with the Camelot Gallery in Nevada City, CA